ibexa/documentation-developer/docs/administration/back_office/content_tab_switcher.md

-# Tab switcher in Content edit page
+# Tab switcher in content edit page

 Tabs switcher allows separating the default Field Types in the content type from the Field Types that enhance the content with new functionalities.
-The best example of such Field Types are SEO or Taxonomy, as these are not typical Field Types but a Field Types that handle functionalities for the whole Content object.
+The best example of such Field Types are SEO or Taxonomy, as these are not typical Field Types but a Field Types that handle functionalities for the whole content object.

 The following example shows how to add a Meta tab with automatically assigned Taxonomy Field Type.